Planck 2013 results. XXVII. Doppler boosting of the CMB: Eppur si muove: Introduction

 \section{Introduction}

-This paper, one of a set associated with the 2013 release of data from the \Planck\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries France and Italy), with contributions from NASA (USA) and telescope reflectors provided by a collaboration between ESA and a scientific consortium led and funded by Denmark.} mission \citep{planck2013-p01}, presents a study of Doppler boosting effects using the small scale temperature fluctuations of the \Planck\ CMB maps.
+This paper, one of a set associated with the 2013 release of data from the \Planck\footnote{\Planck\ (\url{http://www.esa.int/Planck}) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries France and Italy), with contributions from NASA (USA) and telescope reflectors provided by a collaboration between ESA and a scientific consortium led and funded by Denmark.} mission \citep{planck2013-p01}, presents a study of Doppler boosting effects using the small-scale temperature fluctuations of the \Planck\ cosmic microwave background (CMB) maps.

-Observations of the large cosmic microwave background (CMB) temperature dipole are usually taken to indicate that our Solar System barycentre is in motion with respect to the CMB frame (defined precisely below).
-Assuming that the observed temperature dipole is due entirely to Doppler boosting of the CMB monopole, one infers a velocity $v = (369 \pm 0.9)\,{\rm km}\,{\rm s}^{-1}$ in the direction $(l,b)=(263.99^\circ \pm 0.14^\circ, 48.26^\circ \pm 0.03^\circ)$, on the boundary of the constellations of Crater and Leo \citep{Kogut:1993ag,Fixsen:1996nj,Hinshaw:2008kr}.
+Observations of the relatively large amplitude CMB temperature dipole are usually taken to indicate that our Solar System barycentre is in motion with respect to the CMB frame (defined precisely below).
+Assuming that the observed temperature dipole is due entirely to Doppler boosting of the CMB monopole, one infers a velocity $v = (369 \pm 0.9)\,{\rm km}\,{\rm s}^{-1}$ in the direction $(l,b)=(263\pdeg99 \pm 0\pdeg14, 48\pdeg26 \pm 0\pdeg03)$, on the boundary of the constellations of Crater and Leo \citep{Kogut:1993ag,Fixsen:1996nj,Hinshaw:2008kr}.